IgnacioCipo/IgnacioCipo/README.md

 ### Hi there 👋
 My name is Ignacio Cipolatti, I am from Sunchales, Santa Fe, Argentina.
-I am an Electronics engineer from UTN San Francisco, Córdoba.
+I am an Electronics Engineer from UTN San Francisco, Córdoba.

 I LOVE embedded systems, robotics and all you can dessign, code and watch it move or make an action!